fjoe88/hugo_blog/content/post/2021-09-01-personal-what-I've-learned-in-the-past-9 months-about-golf-from-zero-experience/index.en.md

 ---
-title: '[Personal] Transition of my golf swing in the past 9 months time.'
+title: '[Personal] What I've learned in the past 9 months about golf from zero experience.'
 author: zhoufang
 date: '2021-09-01'
 slug: []